dogtagpki/pki/docs/manuals/man8/pki-healthcheck.8.md

 ## DESCRIPTION

-A PKI installation is a complex setup and identifying real or potential issues can be difficult and require a lot of analysis.
+A PKI installation can be complex, therefore identifying real or potential issues can be difficult and require a lot of analysis.
 This tool aims to reduce the burden by attempting to identify issues in advance so that they can be corrected, ideally before the issue becomes critical.

 ### ORGANIZATION

 The areas of the system to check are logically grouped together.
 This grouping is called a source.
 A source consists of one or more checks.

-A check is as atomic as possible to limit the scope and complexity and provide a yes/no answer on whether that particular configuration is correct.
+A check is as atomic as possible to limit the scope and complexity.

 Each check will return a result, either a result of WARNING, ERROR, CRITICAL or SUCCESS.
 Returning SUCCESS tells you that the check was done and was deemed correct.
-This should help track when the last time  something  was examined.

-Upon  failure,  the  output  will include the source and check that detected the failure along with a message and name/value pairs indicating the problem.
+Upon  failure,  the  output  will include name of the source and name of the check that detected the failure along with a message and name/value pairs indicating the problem.
 If a check can't make a final determination, it throws WARNING so that it can be examined.

 ## OPTIONS